 artistic & projects

-Natasha Ruwona is leading on some new ideas & continuing our Parallel offering for BIPOC arts workers, new anti-racism work is being led by Adebusola Ramsay & Claricia (Nusa) Parinussa, and we’re welcoming Aisha Oyedepo back in a placement as our Projects & Production Assistant supported by The Robertson Trust.
+Natasha Ruwona was leading on some new ideas & continuing our Parallel offering for BIPOC arts workers, new anti-racism work is being led by Adebusola Ramsay & nusa C Parinussa, and we welcomed Aisha Oyedepo back in a placement as our Projects & Production Assistant supported by The Robertson Trust.

-MC Laffitte, as part of her FST Placement, is producing a new music video for artist EYVE, (release & news tba!) while Uzunda (Tracey) Katjangua is focussing on our accounts & administration.
+MC Laffitte, as part of her FST Placement, produced a new music video for artist EYVE while Uzunda (Tracey) Katjangua was focussed on our accounts & administration.

-We also welcome back Olalekan Oyedepo as House Ball Scotland Coordinator, taking forward our current sessions and planning for next steps as we round up activity from a programme supported by Arika since 2021.
+We also welcomed back Olalekan Oyedepo as House Ball Scotland Coordinator, taking forward our ongoing sessions and planning for next steps as we round up activity from a programme supported by Arika since 2021.

 Edinburgh Festivals 2023:

-D.Y members Nusa & Natasha will be co-hosting the Nova cohort through Horizon showcase 20-26th August
+D.Y members Nusa & Natasha co-hosted the Nova cohort through Horizon showcase 20-26th August

 Parallel:

-our small scale peer support offering for BIPOC arts workers, initiated by Debi Banerjee and Claricia Parinussa, continues in semi-regular hangouts between Edinburgh and Glasgow.
+our small scale peer support offering for BIPOC arts workers, initiated by Debi Banerjee and nusa, continues in semi-regular hangouts between Edinburgh and Glasgow.
 These sessions are currently supported by Engage Scotland.
 For more info or to join please get in touch on our contact page.

-Criticality in/and/of/as Care, in Community, conversation workshop with Adebusola Ramsay & Nat Raha, facilitated by Claricia Parinussa took place at Hidden Gardens on Friday 28th August. part of GSA Race, Rights & Sovereignty: Caring Between Practices programme curated by Natasha Ruwona.
+Criticality in/and/of/as Care, in Community, conversation workshop with Adebusola Ramsay & Nat Raha, facilitated by nusa took place at Hidden Gardens on Friday 28th August. part of GSA Race, Rights & Sovereignty: Caring Between Practices programme curated by Natasha Ruwona.

 Sustaining Practice & Self-Producing 2022-23